Tellusant/docs/trade-secrets.md

 ---
 ### Non-Exhaustive List of Tellusant Confidential Trade Secrets
-We use the word *method* when the trade secret refers to how our solution works, and *apparatus* when we refer to whatthe trade secret is.
+We use the word *method* when the trade secret refers to how our solution works, and *apparatus* when we refer to what the trade secret is.

 - PoluSim *method and apparatus*
 - TelluBase *method and apparatus*